 GROUP MEMBERS - Our member organisations hope that this website will help you to appreciate Croydon’s Countryside and the nature conservation work that is carried out by volunteers in Croydon’s Green Open Spaces.
 It may also encourage you to join in – either by joining a guided walk or becoming a volunteer.
 There may well be a site near you that would welcome your help.
 Nature conservation work is a good way of enjoying the open air and the world around you by keeping fit and meeting new people or even helping with surveys, computers or paperwork.

 Some of our groups work in partnership with Croydon Council and receive support from the Community Partnership Officer.
-Others work independently or in association with other organisations such as the Corporation of London or the Surrey and London Wildlife Trusts.
+Others work independently or in association with other organisations such as the City of London or the Surrey and London Wildlife Trusts.
 ACCS brings all these groups together to discuss areas of common interest.
 Over the years ACCS members have been involved in Agenda 21, the Nature Conservation Consultative Panel, the Unitary Development Plan, the Green Link Forum, and more recently the Core Strategy, the Croydon Biodiversity Action Plan, and the Green Grid.
 It has also carried out surveys such as the Garden Wildlife Survey and mapping heather areas in Croydon.
 Go to our Resources page for more information and data relating to the London Borough of Croydon.